 Further delay, she says, could elevate repair costs to a whole new order of magnitude.
 In particular, the college is concerned that water penetration at the rear of the chancel could damage the hand-painted reredos.
 “If we don’t address these issues now,” Burgau says, “the scope of work could just blow up.”

 Consigli Construction, a familiar name to CCU readers, oversaw Phase One for Bates and has returned to see the project through.

-Burgau notes that the chapel will be open, for the most part, through April.
-It will be out of service thereafter until around this time next year, with additional closures to follow.
+The chapel will be out of service, for the most part, until 2021.
 Facility Services, the Events office, and the Multifaith Chaplaincy are harmonizing chapel bookings with the construction schedule.

 Anyhoo, having sorted out “dutchman,” we next tackled “tracery.”
 This is cast concrete, also euphemistically known as cast stone, that makes a decorative pattern around a window or other opening.
 In the Gomes chapel, there’s tracery in the portico and around each stained-glass window.